ahungry/ahubu/README.md

 web engines with little maintenance, and the new module system on Firefox 55+ has weak support for the level of sophistication we need in handling these key bindings.

-## Todones and Todos

-Built in regex based URL filtering (dynamic content filtering/replacement to come).

-Custom interaction between the website and the ahubu is possible thanks to JavaFX allowing 2 way calling (which means, in theory, I can set up a per-page Lisp REPL for the user to go way beyond standard page scraping integration some other browser add ons may do - we could have a bind on each email in a gmail inbox, have the page receive dynamically injected javasript, and 'call home' to this browser - posting the email subjects to this browser to relay to Emacs or whatever other endpoint we wish).

-## WARNING

-USE AT YOUR OWN RISK.
-Make NO assumption of security or protection from this naive browser implementation.
-It is built on the webkit that is bundled with JavaFX (tested only with openjfx in my case).

-I'm noodling some ideas for a superior way to standbox a browser such as this, and I think it might actually be a good idea to run such a browser in an Alpine Docker image - that would mean your browser is 100% isolated and sandboxed from your host OS (we could allow the virtual mount for sharing data between the sandbox and some select host OS drive as well).

 ## Installation